samboy/MaraDNS/tools/ej/README.md

 # HTML entities

-HTML entity support is limited and buggy.
-In theory, `&lt;`, `&gt;`, and `&amp;` should be kept as is in PRE blocks and otherwise converted in to the appropriate character.
-In practice, HTML entities should be used very sparingly; they need to always be surrounded by white space to work correctly.
+HTML entity support is here, with limitations.
+In theory, `&lt;`, `&gt;`, and `&amp;` will be kept as is in PRE blocks and otherwise converted in to the appropriate character.
+In practice, HTML entities should be used very sparingly and should always be surrounded by white space to work correctly.

 # Status